netbrain/zwift/zwift/README.md

  -v /run/user/$UID/pulse:/run/user/1000/pulse \
 netbrain/zwift:latest
 ```

+Instead of --gpus all, it might suffice to do a `-v /dev/dri:/dev/dri` instead dependning on your graphics card and drivers.

 Please note that the above command does not mount a volume to persist configuration files.
 If you wan't a proper setup then take a look at zwift.sh